Astro.js & Docker: Deploy Your Site on a VPS (Static & Dynamic)

 sudo apt-get update

-Clone your project repository (which you previously pushed to GitHub, for example) onto the server:
+Clone your repository (which you previously pushed to GitHub):

 git clone YOUR_REPOSITORY_URL